How is Hypoglycemia Treated?

 - Blood sugar levels under 70 mg/dL are too low and reflect hypoglycemia.

 - To treat low blood sugar immediately, eat or drink something that has sugar in it, such as orange juice or a hard candy.
+Avoid sweets that also contain fat like chocolate bars, as these can prevent your blood sugar from coming up quickly.

 - Tight blood sugar control can increase the risk of hypoglycemia depending on which medications you use.
 If you wish to have tight control over your blood sugar, talk with a healthcare provider about ways to prevent hypoglycemia and how best to treat it if it happens.